juergenweb/FrontendForms/README.md

 $field->setRule('noErrorOnUpload');
 ```

+Please note: This validator will be added to each input type file automatically.
+You can remove it if you want by using the removeRule('noErrorOnUpload') method.

 ### allowedFileExt
   This validation checks if an uploaded file is of one of the allowed extensions.
 It takes the value of
   $_FILES['name'] and extracts the extension.
 If the extension is not in the array of allowed extensions